 In April 2024, the Company acquired an operating lease agreement (the "Danbury Lease") in Danbury, Connecticut as a part of the acquisition of RedWave.
-The Company entered into an amendment in June 2024 to the Danbury lease (the "Amended Danbury Lease").
-Under the Amended Danbury Lease, the Company included an additional 9,000 square feet, representing its currently occupied space on the first floor, for a total of approximately 38,000 square feet and extended the term of the Danbury lease for a new ten-year term.
+The Company entered into an amendment in June 2024 to the Danbury Lease (the "Amended Danbury Lease").
+Under the Amended Danbury Lease, the Company included an additional 9,000 square feet, representing its currently occupied space on the first floor, for a total of approximately 38,000 square feet and extended the term of the Danbury Lease for a new ten-year term.
 The Amended Danbury Lease is accounted for as a lease modification, which resulted in two new separate operating leases which are the original lease space (the "first floor lease") and the expanded space (the "third floor lease").
 The lease term of the first floor lease commenced in June 2024, which was the point at which the Company obtained control of the leased premises.
-On the commencement date the Company recorded a right-of-use asset and lease liability of \$0.6 million, respectively, and is accounted for as an operating lease.
+On the commencement date of the first floor lease, the Company recorded a right-of-use asset and lease liability of \$0.6 million, respectively, and is accounted for as an operating lease.
 In August 2024, the Company obtained control of the expanded space under the third floor lease, and with occupancy began the term of 10 years.
+On the commencement date the Company recorded a right-of-use asset and lease liability of \$2.1 million, respectively, and is accounted for as an operating lease.